Here's a question we've heard a lot from our Facebook and blog friends:

 Cordyceps Powder - Cordyceps is an adaptogen and has been used to create stimulating tonics and maintain a healthy functioning immune system in times of stress.
 Contains adenine, adenosine, uracil, uridine, guanidine, guanosine, hypoxanthine, inosine, thymine, thymidine, and deoxyuridine.

-Elderberry Powder - Elder flowers and berries have a long history in traditional European medicine.
+Elderberry Powder - Elder flowers and berries have a long history in traditional European herbalism.
 Elderberries are traditionally made into a syrup for ingestion during the fall and winter months.
 The berries have a gorgeous dark purple red color and a sweet and rich flavor.
 You can make a syrup with the berries to add to your smoothie or boil the powder in some water and add to your liquid base.

 Flaxmeal – Flax seed is an important and very popular ingredient found in the world of herbal health foods as a source of omega fatty acids and fiber.
 Add some to your smoothies or use the meal in bread and muffin recipes!